| Title: | Validation of Arguments and Objects in User-Defined Functions |

 Logical value.
 If |

-conducts a series of tests to check if
+inspect_data_categorical conducts a series of tests to check if

-is eligible to have been generated by a Multinomial distribution.
+data is eligible to have been generated by a Multinomial distribution.

-Namely, inspect_data_categorical
+Namely, inspect_data_categorical checks if:

-is NULL
+data is NULL or empty.

-is atomic and have an eligible data type (logical, integer, double,
+data is atomic and have an eligible data type (logical, integer, double,

 character).

-has NA
+data has NA or NaN values.

-does not return any output.
+inspect_data_categorical does not return any output.
 There are

 three possible outcomes: